-Storage units are used for several reasons.
-Both indoor and outdoor storage units provide space for business owners and people to store their products and keep items that they don't want to get rid of entirely.
-However, indoor and outdoor storage units serve different needs, and you need to know their differences to decide on what suits you best.
+Storage units are used for several reasons and both indoor and outdoor storage units provide space to store your products and keep items that you don't want to get rid of entirely.
+However, indoor and outdoor storage units serve different needs, and you need to know their differences to decide what suits you best.

 What is Indoor Storage?

 The storage units are protected, keeping your items safe from environmental conditions such as extreme temperatures, moisture buildup, pests, and insects.
-Indoor storage units also protect your items from theft - your stuff stays exactly how you leave them.
-It is also possible to save cost if you opt for those at the upper levels of the building.
+Indoor storage units also protect your items from theft.
+It is also possible to save on cost if you opt for those at the upper levels of the building.

 However, indoor storage does not give you easy access to trucks, making it more difficult to load and offload.
 You may also have to maneuver through corners when getting large items such as furniture in and out of the facility.